scynesthesia/BIOS-Optimization-Guide/Intel/Intel_Guide.md

 * **Fast Boot – Disabled** (Ensure this is disabled in BIOS to allow a full hardware initialization, which often results in more stable PCIe/USB training).
 * **HPET – Enabled** (Enables the High Precision Event Timer; can change timer behavior and input timing.
 Test per system.)
 * **BIST (Built-In Self Test) – Disabled** (Skips power-on self-tests to ensure a consistent initial hardware state and faster POST)
-* **Three Strike Counter – Disabled** (Desactiva el mecanismo de seguridad que resetea la BIOS automáticamente tras tres intentos fallidos de booteo).
+* **Three Strike Counter – Disabled** (Disables the security mechanism that automatically resets the BIOS after three failed boot attempts).
 * **GNA Device – Disabled** (Disables the Gaussian Neural Accelerator; removes background AI processing cycles ).
 * **IPU Device – Disabled** (Disables the Image Processing Unit if not using a webcam; reduces SoC overhead ).
 * **Sensor Standby – Disabled** (Prevents motherboard sensors from entering standby to avoid polling delays ).